 Tax-Free Shopping in China: A Guide for International Travelers

 China offers a convenient Tax-Free Shopping (离境退税, líjìng tuìshuì) program for international visitors, allowing you to claim a refund on the Value-Added Tax (VAT) paid on goods purchased during your stay.
-This guide provides everything you need to know to enjoy these savings.

 What is Tax-Free Shopping?